sethcg/EMNIST-Digit-Predictor/README.md

 ----
 ## To Do:
 - ~~Basic GUI and Functionality.~~
-- ~~Real-time predictions.~~
+- ~~Real-time prediction~~
-- Improve Model, or add easier way to update Model.
-- Implement a software design pattern.
+- ~~Load Model.zip on start, and build one if the file is not found~~
+- Improve overall look and feel of the application
+- Improve loading splash screen
+- Containerize the application
+- ~~Refactor~~, Refactor, Refactor...

 ---
-> For the things we have to learn before we can do them, we learn by doing them..
+> For the things we have to learn before we can do them, we learn by doing them.